 Super experienced journalist and copywriter Kate White explores why in today’s overcrowded world, it is more important than ever to engage with your audience using the power of words.
-Packed full of helpful tips and advice.
+Packed full of helpful tips and advice – listen to her podcast here Why telling stories is so important

 Neil Foley: Hello everybody, Neil Foley from the Business Growth Club.
 Really fortunate today to have Kate White with us from Front Page Media who’s a copywriter extraordinaire and we’re going to talk about all things concerning copy writing and the copywriting and the use of words and being a wordsmith.
 And hopefully you’ll gain a lot from it.
 Morning to you Kate, how are you?